 CODA “CREATE & GROW” WORKSHOPS FOR ADULTS WITH LEARNING DISABILITIES

-The Elderly, Care Home Work and Dementia Notes
+The Elderly: Gramophone Time, Care Home Work and Dementia Notes

-These training sessions take place every 6 months, with the latest taking place in Southbourne in October, delivering help, advice and training to staff from eight local care homes from across the region.
+These training sessions deliver help, advice and training to staff at local care homes from across the region.

 The programme was developed in partnership with commissioners from Bournemouth Borough Council and reached over 1500 older people in the town through 150 music sessions.
 Coda also engaged external consultants Willis Newson to help evaluate the programme, devising a thorough evaluation framework, training the Coda team, and ultimately using evidence from the evaluation to refine their continuing work and to contribute to the growing body of research to support the benefit of the arts in health care.
 Coda’s programme of work with older people continues, with further projects commissioned by Bournemouth Borough Council and the award of an Inspire 2012 Health and Well Being Legacy grant by Dorset County Council to extend the charities work into East Dorset.